yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 - Once voted on a gauge in a period, those votes cannot be removed or substituted until the next period.

 #### Vote Delegation
-- Each vl-yCRV user can assign up to one delegate who becomes eligible to cast votes on behalf of the user
+- Each vl-yCRV user can assign up to one delegate who becomes eligible to cast votes on behalf of the user.
 - The purpose of delegation is to allow for multisigs to automate their voting activities each period, reducing missed votes due to slow signers or forgetfulness.

 #### Locks